How to Identify an Alcoholic

 What Is a High-Functioning Alcoholic?

-People with substance abuse problems are impacted by their problematic drinking patterns in many different ways.
-People who suffer from a severe substance abuse problem do not function well in their daily lives, while others may convince others and even themselves that they don’t have a problem.
-Those who continue to keep up appearances while drinking excessively may be informally referred to as a “high-functioning alcoholic.”10
+People with substance use problems are impacted by their problematic drinking patterns in many different ways.
+Some people who suffer from a severe substance use problem do not function well in their daily lives, while others may convince others and even themselves that they don’t have a problem.10

-If you, or a loved one, are struggling with alcohol abuse issues, it’s important to get help as soon as possible.
+If you, or a loved one, are struggling with alcohol use issues, it’s important to get help as soon as possible.
 You don’t need to wait for an alcohol use disorder to fully develop.
-Oftentimes, treatment will be more effective when it is sought early, and this means getting help as soon as alcohol abuse becomes apparent.11

-Treatment for alcohol use disorders may consist of one or more of the following:
+Oftentimes, treatment will be more effective when it is sought early, and this means getting help as soon as problematic alcohol use becomes apparent.11 Treatment for alcohol use disorder may consist of one or more of the following:

 • Medical detoxification.
 For alcohol-dependent individuals, medical detox is a priority.
 The alcohol withdrawal syndrome can be one of the most dangerous of all substance withdrawal syndromes.
-Undergoing withdrawal after long-term excessive alcohol abuse can cause life-threatening withdrawal symptoms such as delirium tremens (DTs).12
+Undergoing withdrawal after long-term excessive alcohol use can cause life-threatening withdrawal symptoms such as delirium tremens (DTs).12

 • Inpatient rehab.
 An inpatient treatment environment provides significant support and a sober environment in the first weeks and months of recovery.